 The RRIs are one of the positive outcomes of the bankruptcy process.
-The that the development of a scorecard to track the implementation of the RRIs is an important tracking mechanism that will enable the City and the Financial Review
+The RRIs provide the backbone of improved services to the citizens of Detroit.
+I believe that the development of a scorecard to track the implementation of the RRIs is an important tracking mechanism that will enable the City and the Financial Review Commission to understand the RRIs' implementation progress.